Spokane House: North West Company

-Fort Spokane
+Pacific Fur Company

 Fort Spokane was a competing station opened by the Pacific Fur Company, a venture headquartered at Fort Astoria and funded solely by John Jacob Astor.
 The arrival of an expedition originating in St. Louis led by W. Price Hunt along with sorely needed supplies and reinforcements from the Beaver early in 1812 allowed to company to establish more trade posts to compete against the NWC.
 Among the various parties directed to leave Fort Astoria for the interior was an outfit headed by John Clarke.
 This party was directed to create "a district headquarters for trade in what is now eastern Washington and Oregon, northern Idaho, and western Montana."
 This group was directed to open a station in proximity to the Spokane House.
+The chosen location was approximately one-eighth of a mile from the original Spokane House on the same flat between the Spokane and Little Spokane Rivers.

 Relations with the neighboring Sqeliz were peaceable, with the post gate often left open at night.
 Illim-Spokanee, the father of Spokane Garry, would trade with both fur company posts.
 Despite being competitors, talks with NWC employees at Spokane House were amicable.
 McMillan agreed to join Clarke in not selling alcohol to the natives.
 Parties of traders were supplied to trade with neighboring Indigenous nations in an effort to counter the NWC.
 François Pillet led a party of six to reside with the Ktunaxa to oppose the Kootanae House and Russel Farnham commanded a group of men to near Saleesh House in the Bitterroot Salish homeland.
 Leaving Farnham's group, Ross returned to the post shortly before 1 January 1813.
 The PFC laborers had as Ross recalled:"a snug and commodious dwelling-house, containing four rooms and a kitchen; together with a comfortable house for the men, and a capacious store for the furs and trading goods; the whole surrounded by paling, and flanked by two bastions with loopholes for musketry.
 When the Astorian wintering parties returned in early May, departure for Fort Astoria was set for 25 May 1813.
 The majority of the PFC laborers were in this party, with four men under Pillet left at Fort Spokane.
 Reaching Fort Astoria in August, the group learned the unfortunate news of the War of 1812 and consensus to sell the PFC assets, including Fort Spokane, to the NWC.